WPT Exposure Evaluation

-Wireless power transfer (WPT) is an emerging technology and is expected to become ubiquitous in the human environment for charging electronic or household appliances, medical implants or, even, cars.
-Therefore, it is important for all WPT systems to operate in compliance with the guidelines that regulate exposure of the general public and professionals to electromagnetic fields.
+Wireless power transfer (WPT) is a cutting-edge technology that can be used for charging electronic devices, household appliances, medical implants, or even vehicles.
+Since these systems are often used in close proximity to humans, it is important that all WPT systems operate in compliance with the guidelines that regulate the exposure of the general public and professionals to electromagnetic fields.

-In the single-step approach typical exposure scenarios are used.
-The Virtual Population (ViP) human models are placed next to the sources with postures obtained with the POSER tool, so as to reflect realistic exposure conditions for the intended use of the WPT system.
-Worst-case analysis (e.g., leaning upon or touching the system) is also possible in a straightforward manner.
-The induced fields in the computational phantoms are thereafter extracted and analyzed with respect to basic restrictions.
-In order to carry out this type of analysis it is necessary to use a full-wave technique, like finite-difference-time-domain (FDTD), implemented by the P-EM-FDTD solver, which takes into account the tissue distribution inside the human body and the loading it causes to the power source.
+In the single-step approach, typical exposure scenarios are used.
+The Virtual Population human anatomical models (ViP, ) are placed next to the sources, with the body postures generated with the POSER tool reflecting realistic exposure conditions for the intended use of the WPT system.
+Worst-case analysis (e.g., leaning upon or touching the system) is also possible.
+The induced fields in the computational phantoms are then extracted and analyzed with respect to BR.
+To perform this type of analysis, a full-wave technique is required, as implemented in the P-EM-FDTD solver.

-If the frequency of the WPT system is very low, then the High Performance Computing (HPC) framework is the solution to simulation acceleration.
-In this case, however, it is worth checking whether the quasistatic conditions are fulfilled, so as to use the respective low frequency solver (P-EM-QS), although the interaction of the body to the source is not considered then.
+If the frequency of the WPT system is below 10 MHz, the high performance computing (HPC) framework is the solution to accelerate the simulation.
+In this case, however, it should be checked if the quasistatic conditions are fulfilled to be able to use the relevant low frequency solver (P-EM-MQS).
+This solver will speed up the simulation.

-The two-step approach also neglects the effects of the human body on the source.
-Nevertheless, it allows for reduction in the computational times.
-The electromagnetic field generated by the WPT system (calculated either analytically or numerically in the first step of the process) is used to excite the HUYGENS source, which, in turn, gives an assessment of the dosimetric quantities inside the ViP models.
+The two-step approach enables a reduction of computing time.
+The electromagnetic field generated by the WPT system is first calculated either analytically or numerically.
+It is then used to excite the HUYGENS source, which in turn provides an evaluation of the fields inside the ViP models using the P-EM-FDTD solver.
 In this way, it is not necessary to simulate the resonant structures in the time domain.

-A wireless charging configuration (top) and a comparison of measured and simulated fields.
+A wireless charging configuration (top) and a comparison of measured and simulated fields (bottom).

-It is worth mentioning here, that for both procedures (single- and two-step) it is important to validate that the numerical model of the WPT system source corresponds to the physical device.
-This can be achieved by experimental measurements in air and close to the source, as well as in liquid-filled phantoms.
-All necessary validation equipment can be obtained either from us or from our sister company SPEAG (Schmid and Partner Engineering AG).
+Note that for both methods (single- and two-step approach) it is essential to validate that the numerical model of the WPT system source corresponds to the physical device.
+This can be achieved by experimental measurements in air and close to the source as well as in liquid-filled phantoms.
+All necessary validation equipment can be obtained either from ZMT or from our partner company Schmid & Partner Engineering AG (SPEAG, Switzerland).

 Complex configurations and associated assessment and optimization can be performed by simulation in Sim4Life.

-An optimal WPT system allows for the maximum transfer of power between the source and the device charging at the lowest human exposure.
-Both for short- and mid-range systems it is possible to use generic coil models and calculate the coupling efficiency between resonant coils (the most popular technology until now in WPT) as a function of frequency and distance.
-With the ViP models placed in realistic scenarios within the magnetic field both induced electric field and SAR can be calculated for each coil setup.
-The WPT system designer can then choose the configuration which results in the highest power transfer complying with exposure guidelines.
-In this way both time-to-market and costs can be reduced during the system’s design phase.
+An optimal WPT system allows maximum power transfer between the source and the device with the lowest possible human exposure.
+For both short- and mid-range systems, it is possible to use generic coil models and calculate the coupling efficiency between resonant coils as a function of frequency and distance.
+By using ViP models, the exposure level can be evaluated for all coupling efficiency.
+The WPT system designer can then select the configuration that provides the highest power transfer while complying with exposure guidelines.
+In this way, both time-to-market and costs can be reduced during the design phase of the system

 |Sim4Life → Physics Models → P-EM-FDTD|